Vector-valued Fourier hyperfunctions and boundary values

 We remark that this isomorphism induces a reasonable locally convex Hausdorff topology on $bv_{K}(\overline{\R},E)$ since $L(\mathcal{P}_{\ast}(K),E)$ has such a topology.

 As already mentioned, we are convinced that a reasonable theory of $E$-valued Fourier hyperfunctions (in one variable) should produce a flabby sheaf $\mathcal{F}$ on $\overline{\R}$ such that the set of sections supported by a compact subset $K\subset\overline{\R}$ coincides, in the sense of being isomorphic, with $L(\mathcal{P}_{\ast}(K),E)$ since the restricted sheaf $\mathcal{F}_{\mid\R}$ then satisfies the conditions of Doma\'nski and Langenbruch for a reasonable theory of $E$-valued hyperfunctions.
-In addition, the map $\mathfrak{F}\colon \mathcal{F}(\overline{\R})\to\mathcal{F}(\overline{\R})$, defined by $\mathfrak{F}:=J^{-1}\circ\mathscr{F}_{\star}\circ J$, where $J\colon\mathcal{F}(\overline{\R})\to L(\mathcal{P}_{\ast}(\overline{\R}),E)$ is an isomorphism existing by assumption and $\mathscr{F}_{\star}$ the Fourier transformation of \prettyref{cor:Fourier-Trafo}, can be regarded as the Fourier transformation on the space of global sections and is an isomorphism.
+In addition, the map $\mathfrak{F}\colon \mathcal{F}(\overline{\R})\to\mathcal{F}(\overline{\R})$, defined by $\mathfrak{F}\coloneq J^{-1}\circ\mathscr{F}_{\star}\circ J$, where $J\colon\mathcal{F}(\overline{\R})\to L(\mathcal{P}_{\ast}(\overline{\R}),E)$ is an isomorphism existing by assumption and $\mathscr{F}_{\star}$ the Fourier transformation of \prettyref{cor:Fourier-Trafo}, can be regarded as the Fourier transformation on the space of global sections and is an isomorphism.

-If $E$ is strictly admissible, the sheaves $bv(E)$ and $\mathcal{R}(E)$ satisfy this condition for a reasonable theory of $E$-valued Fourier hyperfunctions by \prettyref{thm:sheaf_flabby} and \prettyref{lem:supp_iso} (for $\mathcal{R}(E)$ remark that sheaf isomorphisms preserve supports, so the definition of a support in \prettyref{prop:traeger} b) was well-chosen).
-The next theorem confirms that the sufficient condition of $E$ being strictly admissible is also necessary for a reasonable theory of $E$-valued Fourier hyperfunctions in one variable if $E$ is an ultrabornological PLS-space and describes further equivalent sufficient and necessary conditions.
+If $E$ is sequentially complete and strictly admissible, the sheaves $bv(E)$ and $\mathcal{R}(E)$ satisfy this condition for a reasonable theory of $E$-valued Fourier hyperfunctions by \prettyref{thm:sheaf_flabby} and \prettyref{lem:supp_iso} (for $\mathcal{R}(E)$ remark that sheaf isomorphisms preserve supports, so the definition of a support in \prettyref{prop:traeger} b) was well-chosen).
+The next theorem confirms that the sufficient condition of $E$ being strictly admissible is also necessary for a reasonable theory of $E$-valued Fourier hyperfunctions in one variable if $E$ is an ultrabornological PLS-space (such spaces are complete) and describes further equivalent sufficient and necessary conditions.
 We use its counterpart for vector-valued hyperfunctions \cite[Theorem 8.9, p.\ 1139]{D/L} in the proof.

 \begin{thm} Let $E$ be a complex ultrabornological PLS-space.
 Then the following assertions are equivalent: \begin{enumerate} \item [a)] There is a flabby sheaf $\mathcal{F}$ on some open set $\varnothing\neq\Omega\subset\overline{\R}$ such that